California Top 33 Epic Engagement Photography Locations

 Tips: Always check the forecast before coming because the weather here changes very quickly.
 Also, roll down your window when driving and take in all the essence of these giants.

 10) Carmel By The Sea: The land of diversity.

 Carmel is known for its natural scenery and rich artistic history.
-The town is known for being dog-friendly, with numerous hotels, restaurants and retail establishments admitting guests with dogs.
-If you’re looking for diverse landscape, Carmel is the place!
+The town is known for being dog-friendly, with numerous hotels, restaurants, and retail establishments admitting guests with dogs.
+If you’re looking for a diverse landscape, Carmel is the place!
 With lots of environments packed in a small area, it’s also easy to get to places.
-From a sandy beach, wild flowers, woodsy forest, to rocky cliffs, Carmel has them all!
+From a sandy beach, wildflowers, woodsy forest, to rocky cliffs, Carmel has them all!

 11) Trona Pinnacles: Welcome to the Moon.